syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 {% endtabs %}

-By default, `Name` property of the diagramming objects(Node, Connector, Group...) is ddisplayed as tooltip of that symbol while moving mouse hover that symbol but you can give your custom tooltip to that symbol also.
+By default, `Name` property of the diagramming elements(NodeViewModel, ConnectorViewModel, GroupViewModel...) is displayed as tooltip of that symbol while moving mouse hover that symbol but you can give your custom tooltip to that symbol also.
 Please find the code example as below.

 {% tabs %}